salesforce/ctrl/README.md

 ## Updates

+**Apr 20, 2020**

+We are adding a [model card](https://github.com/salesforce/ctrl/blob/master/ModelCard.pdf) for CTRL!
+Please reach out if you have any questions about it.

 **Oct 31, 2019**

 Adding functionality to convert a model from TF to HuggingFace/Transformers in response to [a request](https://github.com/huggingface/transformers/issues/1654).
 To convert the checkpoint, simply install transformers via `pip install transformers` and run `python -u convert_tf_to_huggingface_pytorch.py --tf <path_to_tensorflow_data_checkpoint> --pytorch <path_to_where_you_want_to_store_pytorch_checkpoint>`